 - (a) Standard and adjusted densities.
-The "Coastal Rural" areas will remain rural except for portions of properties where smaller residential lots are permitted in exchange for permanent commitments to preservation or restoration of native upland habitats or to continued agricultural use of existing farmland. - (1) The standard maximum density established by the Lee Plan is one dwelling unit per ten acres (1 DU/10 acres); however, see sections 33-566 and 34-3273 regarding nonconforming lots. - (2) Maximum densities may increase in accordance with Table 33-552-a or Table 33-552-b as higher percentages of uplands portions of a site are permanently committed in one of the following ways: - a.
-Land uses are restricted in native habitat that is permanently preserved on upland portions of a site (see Table 33-552-a and section 33-554). - b.
-Land uses are restricted in native habitat that is restored and then permanently preserved on upland portions of a site (see Table 33-552-a and section 33-555). - c.
-Existing farmland that is identified on Map 21 of the Lee Plan and is limited in the future to agricultural uses (see Table 33-552-b and section 33-556).
+The "Coastal Rural" areas will remain rural except for portions of properties where smaller residential lots are permitted in exchange for permanent commitments to preservation or restoration of native upland habitat or to continued agricultural use of existing farmland. - (1) The standard maximum density established by Policy 1.4.7 of the Lee Plan is one dwelling unit per ten acres (1 DU/10 acres); however, see sections 33-566 and 34-3273 regarding nonconforming lots. - (2) Maximum densities may increase in accordance with Table 33-552 as higher percentages of uplands portions of a site are permanently committed in one of the following ways: - a.
+Land uses are restricted in native habitat that is permanently preserved on upland portions of a site (see columns II and III of Table 33-552 and section 33-554). - Land uses are restricted in native habitat that is restored and then permanently preserved on upland portions of a site (see columns II and III of Table 33-552 and section 33-555). - c.
+Existing farmland that is identified on Map 21 of the Lee Plan and is limited in the future to agricultural uses (see columns IV and V of Table 33-552 and section 33-556).